Last updated

 Regular monthly newsletters (AKA State of the Union—you should sign up!)

-When writing emails, we abide by the points outlined in the Voice and tone and Language and grammar sections.
+When writing emails, we abide by the points outlined in the and sections.
 We also try to keep in mind the general lack of brand context that comes with email (meaning we always remind customers who we are and why they're hearing from us).

 Every email we send is made up of some or all of the following elements.
 Make sure they're in place before clicking send.